pablo-statsig/memcached/README.md

 ## Notice

-This is forked from [memcached](https://github.com/3rd-Eden/memcached).
-This fork will soon be rewritten in TypeScript.
-For now the types have been moved into this repo.
+This is forked from [3rd-eden/memcached](https://github.com/3rd-Eden/memcached).
+This fork has been rewritten in TypeScript and the API will soon be updated to leverage Promises.

 # Memcached